Skënder Bruçaj

-Skëndër Bruçaj was born on June 22, 1976 in the district of Malësia e Madhe, Albania.
-He served as chairman of Albanian Muslim Community from 2014–2019.
+Skëndër Bruçaj was born on June 22, 1976, in the district of Malësia e Madhe, Albania.
+He served as chairman of Albanian Muslim Community from 2014 to 2019.
 His successor is Bujar Spahiu.

 Early life and education

 After finishing the primary school in his birthplace, he was among the first contingent of student’s sent by the Muslim Community of Albania to Turkey for further studies in 1992.

 In 1996 he finished the “Beykoz Imam Hatip” High School in Istanbul, Turkey.
-After that, he completed the high studies in the Institute of Foreign Languages at the Bosphorus University, in which after he certified his English proficiency continued his studies at the Faculty of Social Sciences - Psychology Branch.
+After that, he completed the high studies in the Institute of Foreign Languages at the Boğaziçi University, in which after he certified his English proficiency continued his studies at the Faculty of Social Sciences - Psychology Branch.